Skanska: Case Study

 Using the Array system, Pod Point was able to install the 67 chargepoints required and put the infrastructure in place for the remaining 176 bays.
 This cuts future costs by removing the need for further site surveys.
 An additional benefit of Array is that it reduces the complexity of electric vehicle chargepoint installations and cuts down the amount of cabling required.

 Pod Point was able to complete the Skanska installation in just two weeks, during which the car park remained open.
-Using Pod Point’s back office Smart Reporting, Skanska can control access to the EV chargepoints centrally, monitor usage and set custom electricity tariffs.
+Using Pod Point’s back office Site Management Service , Skanska can control access to the EV chargepoints centrally, monitor usage and set custom electricity tariffs.
 Monitoring utilisation levels is an excellent indicator of when more chargepoints are required, and Pod Point typically recommends that additional chargepoints are added once utilisation levels reach 70 per cent.

 Pod Point’s chargepoints are internet enabled, either via Wi-Fi or 3G, which means its in house network assurance team is able to troubleshoot any problems remotely, often before clients are aware of the issue.
 This means that problems tend to be resolved more efficiently, reducing the need for on-site maintenance and thereby further minimising disruption and inconvenience.

-Skanska was able to part-fund the cost of the install using the Office for Low Emission Vehicles (OLEV) Workplace Charging Scheme.
-Under the Workplace Charging Scheme, the cost and installation of a single chargepoint can be reduced by up to 75 per cent, up to a maximum of £500.
-Currently, companies can claim for a maximum of 20 chargepoints under the scheme.
+Skanska was able to part-fund the cost of the install using the Office for Zero Emission Vehicles (OZEV) Workplace Charging Scheme.
+Under the Workplace Charging Scheme the cost and installation of up to 40 sockets can be reduced by up to £14,000, up to a maximum of £350 per socket.

 Skanska’s Senior Project Manager Paul Jarvis said: